Ber-Vazq/EnterPriseSoftDMS/README.md

 # EnterPriseSoftDMS
 My senior project for enterprise software engineering

+Non-functional now since I removed any of the passwords that were there, and the AWS instance isn't active either.

 In my final semester at UTSA I took Enterprise Software with Professor Valadez, this is the culmination of near 120-140 hours of work spread out over about a month.

 We began with creating a php file to query his API endpoint and get dummy data, and before going live with that we created a database schema to match that.